-Applied Behavior Analysis Concentration - within a larger context of graduate study in Special Education prepares individuals to address the demands of challenging behaviors seen in Special Education settings.
-The courses are intended to prepare students for the BCBA® certification exam.
+Applied Behavior Analysis Concentration – Within a larger context of graduate study in Special Education, this concentration prepares individuals to address the demands of challenging behaviors seen in Special Education settings.
+The courses are intended to prepare students for the BCBA certification exam.

 Autism Spectrum Disorders Endorsement – This track focuses on proper diagnosis and ongoing lesson delivery across the entire autism spectrum, with emphasis on skill development and behavioral modification.
 The need has never been greater, with about 1 in 68 children being diagnosed with Autism Spectrum Disorder.2

 Wilson Reading System® certification – Saint Joseph’s University offers one of the only online training programs incorporated into graduate education for the popular Wilson Reading System® for students with special needs.
 Upon completion of this track, graduates will be eligible to receive the Wilson Reading certification and be prepared to deliver multi-sensory reading education to students with language-based learning disabilities in a variety of settings.

 Special Education certification – This track prepares you to help meet the needs of students with learning disabilities and other special needs.
 Coursework focuses on diagnostic assessment and monitoring.
 Current issues in special education, and how emotional, social, and behavioral disorders affect comprehension.

 Each of these certifications is also available as a stand-alone option.